Ask a COVID-19 Question

 - On March 30, The Treasury Department and the Internal Revenue Service announced that distribution of economic impact payments will begin in the coming weeks.
 Visit IRS.gov for more information.

 - Independent health organizations estimate the number of cases to be much higher, with one civil society group estimating nearly 10,000 suspected cases.
 Government hospitals are also reported as understaffed and struggling to cope with the COVID-19 pandemic.

 - Nicaragua’s health ministry continues to report that they are monitoring the situation.
 The health ministry has created a 24/7 hotline to call regarding COVID-19 in Nicaragua.
 To reach this hotline, you can call +505-8418-9953.

 - Due to reduced staffing, the American Citizen Services Unit is open from 7:15 a.m. to 3:00 p.m.
 Monday through Thursday, and 7:15 a.m. to 2:00 p.m. on Friday.
 The American Citizen Services unit is also available by email during regular business hours at ACSManagua@state.gov.
 For after-hours emergencies, please call +505-2252-7171 and ask for the Embassy Duty Officer.

-- All commercial airlines have suspended service from Nicaragua.
+- Most commercial airlines have suspended service from Nicaragua.
 U.S. citizens planning to leave Nicaragua should contact the airlines directly for updates on flight cancellations and suspension of services.
 See most up-to-date information and contact details below:

 - – Delta Airlines service suspended indefinitely